• news-banner

 3. Power to decline to determine applications in cases of earlier non-implementation

-The LURA introduces a very onerous measure intended to tackle land banking, by allowing an authority to decline to determine a planning application where the applicant has previously made (or been connected with) a planning application concerning land in the authority’s area, and where that earlier development has either not begun or its build-out has been unreasonably slow.
+The LURA facilitates the introduction of a very onerous measure intended to tackle land banking, by allowing an authority to decline to determine a planning application where the applicant has previously made (or been connected with) a planning application concerning land in the authority’s area, and where that earlier development has either not begun or its build-out has been unreasonably slow.

 These are discretionary, but controversial, powers - given planning permissions run with the land the success of an application is not generally influenced by the identity of the applicant.
 In practice, these measures will not result in faster build-out.